 The proportion of grid electricity generated by renewables such as wind and solar energy fluctuates depending on how hard the wind is blowing or how strong the sun is shining.
 This can lead to a huge variation in the grid power available, which can be a problem for power companies.
 But, if householders and businesses can be flexible about when they charge their EVs, then they can help to balance the grid and support renewable power generation.

 To understand how important smart EV charging can be in helping even out peaks and troughs in the electrical grid it is useful to understand how electricity generation is changing.

 Until recently most power stations relied on coal and gas to power generators.
 Now countries’ electrical grids are increasingly powered by renewables.
 According to Denmark’s national grid, Energinet, in 2019 half the country’s electricity was generated by renewables, while in Germany the figure was only slightly lower at 46%.

-While fossil fuel generating capacity could be turned on and off relatively easily to match variations in the electrical requirement, matching demand with a renewable-powered grid is far more difficult; the wind cannot be made to blow harder or the sun to shine brighter to match the desired levels.
+While fossil fuel generating capacity could be turned on and off relatively easily to match variations in electrical requirement, matching demand with a renewable-powered grid is far more difficult; the wind cannot be made to blow harder or the sun to shine brighter to match desired levels.
 With grids increasingly powered by renewables, electrical demand has to follow supply.

 The flexibility of controlled EV charging

 According to the International Energy Agency’s 2019 Global EV Outlook report, controlled EV charging is well suited to contribute to increased flexibility in power systems by managing charging patterns to coincide with low demand periods.